-There are a few obvious reasons why Thomas and John may not have warmed up to each other.
-John probably didn't have a sterling pedigree for education, polish or intellect, while Thomas had a better one.
+It is tragic that John and Thomas did not stay together and come into unity, yet there are a few obvious reasons why Thomas and John may not have warmed up to each other.
+John probably didn't have a sterling pedigree for education, polish or intellect, while Thomas had a significantly better one.
 It evidently took John a long time to work his way out of the Israelite paradigm and thinking, and Thomas may have been well ahead of him in this regard.
 John had a brother, James, who remained a staunch member of the early Christians, while he and Thomas were coming out of this mindset.
-Thomas did not share their low middle class occupation of being fishermen, and it may have been very hard for him not to feel superior.
+Thomas did not share their low middle class occupation of being fishermen, and it may have been very hard for him not to feel frustrated and/or superior.

 GOSPEL OF THOMAS

-Preface: These are the secret sayings which the living Jesus spoke and which Didymos Judas Thomas wrote down.
+Preface: These are the secret sayings which the living Yeshua spoke and which Didymos Judas Thomas wrote down.

-Commentary: Jesus challenged his followers to understand his parables,
+Commentary: Yeshua challenged his followers to understand his parables,

 understand God, and understand themselves.
 His parables and sayings were